Behavioral Economics and Decision-Making

 Syllabus

-1. Introduction to Behavioral Economics and Decision-making 2.
-Theory of Economic Decision Making, Heuristics, EUT 3.
+1. Introduction to Behavioral Economics and Decision-Making 2.
+Theory of Economic Decision Making, 3.
 Decision-Making under Risk and Uncertainty, Prospect theory 4.
 Research Methods in Behavioral Economics, Experimental Economics 5.
-Procrastination, Self-control and Choice over Time 6.
+Choices over Time and Procrastination 6.
 Social Motivation: Image, Reciprocity and Inequity 7.
-Processing Information and Mistakes in Cognition 8.
+Information Processing and Mistakes in Cognition 8.
 Naivite and Heuristics in Strategic Thinking 9.
-Norms and Culture 10.
+Social Norms and Culture 10.
 Market Design 11.
 Behavioral Finance, Investment Decisions, Psychology of the Money 12.
 Nudges and Policy, Behavioral Marketing and Advertising 13.
-Welfare and Policy
+Happiness and Welfare

 Requirements to complete the course